donguklim/Ghost-of-Tsushima-Grass-plus-Rotational-Dynamics/README.md

 \displaylines{
     \frac{df}{dt}(t) = 0
     \\
-    a \cos(t) + b \sin(t) = 0
+    a \cos(t) - b \sin(t) = 0

-    t = \arctan(-a/b)
+    t = \arctan(a/b)
 }
 ```

-The next task done with the value of t is,
+The next task done with the value of t is:

 1. t = 0
-    - cannot increase the dot valuee with the current delta axis.
+    - Cannot increase the dot value with the current delta axis.
-    - set angualr velocity to 0
+    - Set angular velocity to 0.
-    - do not update angular displacement.
+    - Do not update angular displacement.
 2. $|\overrightarrow{\Delta\theta}| <= t$
     - No extra task is done.
 3. $|\overrightarrow{\Delta\theta}| > t$
-    - change delta magnitude, $$\overrightarrow{d}_{new} = \overrightarrow{d}_{old} + t \overrightarrow{a}$$
+    - Change delta magnitude, $$\overrightarrow{d}_{new} = \overrightarrow{d}_{old} + t \overrightarrow{a}$$
-    - set angular velocity to zero, $$\overrightarrow{\omega}_{new} = \overrightarrow{0}$$
+    - Set angular velocity to zero, $$\overrightarrow{\omega}_{new} = \overrightarrow{0}$$

-### Quadratic Bezier Curve length Control
+### Quadratic Bezier Curve Length Control

-The length of bezier curve changes as the angles between the bars change.
+The length of a Bezier curve changes as the angles between the bars change.
 In order to keep constant length on each grass blade instance, each instance needs to be rescaled by the Bezier curve length.

 The reference study does not concern this problem.
-The developers of Ghost of Tushima admits that they do not control the length of the grass blades because it is not noticeable and calculating the length of Bezier curve is a hard problem.
+The developers of Ghost of Tsushima admit that they do not control the length of the grass blades because it is not noticeable and calculating the length of Bezier curve is a hard problem.
-Ghost of Tushima uses cubic Bezier curve, and indeed, there is no analytical function for length of Bezier curves with degree more than two.
+Ghost of Tsushima uses cubic Bezier curve, and indeed, there is no analytical function for length of Bezier curves with degree more than two.
 If a Bezier curve has degree equal or greater than 3, it requires numerical method to calculate the length.

 However, Quadratic Bezier curve is used in this study, which is degree two Bezier curve, has analytical solution for the curve length.